mfbsouza/mfbsouza/README.md

 ### Firmware Development

-- [**stm32-bare-metal**](https://github.com/mfbsouza/stm32-bare-metal) - Getting started with bare-metal programming on a STM32F1 microcontroller using the GNU Toolchain to learning purposes
+- [**stm32-bare-metal**](https://github.com/mfbsouza/stm32-bare-metal) - bare-metal programming on a STM32F1 microcontroller using the GNU Toolchain
-- [**avr-bare-metal**](https://github.com/mfbsouza/avr-bare-metal) - Getting started with bare-metal programming on a AVR microcontroller using the GNU Toolchain to learning purposes
+- [**avr-bare-metal**](https://github.com/mfbsouza/avr-bare-metal) - bare-metal programming on a AVR microcontroller using the GNU Toolchain
-- [**can-controller**](https://github.com/mfbsouza/can-controller) - Implementation of the CAN protocol for Arduino Uno
+- [**can-controller**](https://github.com/mfbsouza/can-controller) - software implementation of the CAN protocol for Arduino Uno

 ### Control System Engineering